Road Markings Explained

 Single carriageways often separate lanes of traffic with central broken white lines.
 Gaps between the lines may shorten to warn drivers of incoming hazards.

-Shortened white lines will be used if both lanes of traffic are traveling in the same direction.
+Shortened white lines will be used if both lanes of traffic are travelling in the same direction.

 As an independent, local council-approved road marking contractor, you can put your faith in Northern Marking to carry out any line marking project to the highest standard, no matter how big or small the project might be.
 With 12 years of experience in the industry, you can expect a quick turnaround, a superb level of aftercare and high-quality products.
 For more information, get in touch today.